yhirose/cpp-peglib/README.md

 }
 ```

 *precedence* instruction contains precedence info entries.
-Each entry starts with *associativity* which is 'L' (left) or 'R' (right), then operator tokens follow.
+Each entry starts with *associativity* which is 'L' (left) or 'R' (right), then operator *literal* tokens follow.
 The first entry has the highest order level.

 AST generation
 --------------